stg-tud/rxrefactoring-code/RxJavaRefactoringExtensionTemplate/README.md

     symbols must be removed here as well.
   - Implement the interface.
 You can use __RxJavaRefactoringExtesionSwingWorker__ as guide.
+5. Add the jar files required for the refactoring in the __resources__ directory.
+   If you add jar files that end with *__-sources.jar__, the sources will be also added to the project after refactoring.
+  - i.e: stg-rxswingworker-1.0.0.jar and stg-rxswingworker-1.0.0-sources.jar

 ## Setup Project for UnitTests based on RxRefactoringTestsTemplate